Build supervised classifications of mosaic images to create easy-to-use user interfaces with the Classification recipe#

 XCoordinate,YCoordinate,class 32.77189961605467,-11.616264558754402,80 ...

-On the other hand, if you are not satisfied with the selected data, click on and then on
+If you are not satisfied with the selected data, select and then

 Clear collected reference data to remove all collected data from the analysis.

-A confirmation pop-up should prevent you from accidentally deleting everything.
+A confirmation pop-up window should prevent you from accidentally deleting everything.

 Existing training data#